LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 The way try/catch uses this rule is. . . interesting.
 I do not expect NASA to use try/catch as it violates creating an explicit clear control flow specified in rule 1 and violates predictable execution.
-In fact, goto and setjmp/longjmp are banned in rule 1, and they are the only two mechanisms that could implement a pseduo exception system in C.
+In fact, goto and setjmp/longjmp are banned in rule 1, and they are the only two mechanisms that could implement a pseudo exception system in C.
 All this rule is saying is to check the return value of the function and to check the validity of parameters.
 It is as simple as creating a clear line of if statement, but people did not like ifs all over their code so try/catch was created.
 The question is how does try/catch implement this rule?
 For validation it is pretty easy.
-It would functionally be the same except it just returns a more specifc exception rather than a sentinel value.
+It would functionally be the same except it just returns a more specific exception rather than a sentinel value.
 ```
 /* using modified example from above */
 int searchWrapper(String string, char needle){